 - Remind them when that first reward comes “This is because you filled up your cotton balls!
 I’m so glad that you did because this is so much fun!”

 - I do not give them out for doing their chores (see age-appropriate chore list here).
 These cotton balls are special and come when they do something that was NOT asked of them.
-Sometimes they will ask “Can I have a cotton ball for that?” and I will say yes, but when that question starts to come more often, I just start saying ‘No, honey.
-I will tell you when I think you should get one.”
+Sometimes they will ask “Can I have a cotton ball for that?”
+I judge that answer based on the situation.
+For the most part, asking for one doesn’t get you one.

-They earn one by doing something nice and unexpected.
-Here are some examples:
+- They earn one by doing something nice and unexpected.

 - If one child spills their food/drink and the other helps to clean it up (without being asked!)